SigmaDock: Untwisting Molecular Docking With Fragment-Based SE(3) Diffusion: Introduction

 \section{Introduction}

 \looseness=-1 The biological function of a protein is determined primarily by its 3D structure and the interactions it mediates.
 Thus, a central goal of drug discovery is to design small-molecule ligands that bind to a target protein and modulate its function to achieve a therapeutic effect.
-Since a change in protein function (activation or deactivation) is highly correlated with the bound pose of the binding ligand, a consequence of energetically favourable protein-ligand interactions, the ability predict these structural conformations, which is the primary aim of molecular docking, is essential for reliable and accelerated drug discovery.
+Since a change in protein function is highly correlated with the bound pose of the binding ligand, a consequence of energetically favourable protein-ligand interactions, the ability predict these structural conformations, which is the primary aim of molecular docking, is essential for reliable and accelerated drug discovery.

 \looseness=-1 Deep learning approaches for molecular docking, in particular, diffusion-based methods, have been recently touted as providing superior accuracy over traditional, industry-standard physics-based methods \citep{halgren2004glide, morris2008molecular, trott2010autodock}.
 However, the need for such claims to be further qualified has been highlighted by \cite{harris2023PoseCheck, buttenschoen2024posebusters}, who demonstrated that solely focusing on metrics, such as Root Mean Squared Deviation (RMSD) between the bound and predicted ligand poses, can obfuscate the actual predictive ability of deep learning-based docking tools.
 For instance, \cite{buttenschoen2024posebusters} showed that when controlling for the chemical plausibility of generated samples, deep learning approaches performed far worse than traditional docking methods.
-While notable progress on this front has been made with the advent of co-folding models \citep{abramson2024accurate, boitreaud2024chai, wohlwend2024boltz} such as AlphaFold3 (AF3), these models still have key limitations.
+While notable progress on this front has been made with the advent of co-folding models \citep{abramson2024accurate, boitreaud2024chai, wohlwend2024boltz} such as AlphaFold3 (AF3), \reb{which need not assume the protein to be a rigid structure}, these models still have key limitations.
 Firstly, they require massive quantities of data and compute to train, hindering the ability of other researchers to contribute and improve such models.
-Secondly, as co-folding models jointly model the structure of proteins and ligands, they suffer from slow inference, which makes their practical applicability to drug discovery computationally prohibitive; especially for virtual screening, where it is often required to query millions of protein-ligand pairs.
+Secondly, as co-folding models jointly model the structure of proteins and ligands, they suffer from slow inference, which makes their practical applicability to drug discovery computationally prohibitive; especially for \reb{high-throughput} virtual screening \reb{(HTVS)}, where it is often required to query millions of protein-ligand pairs.

 \looseness=-1 To address these issues, we revisit the commonly-used \emph{torsional model} approach \citep{corso2022diffdock, huang2024re, cao2025surfdock} for diffusion-based molecular docking.
 This approach defines a diffusion process over a ligand's global roto-translations and its torsional angles.
 Fundamentally, structural (geometric) chemical constraints imply that this low-dimensional manifold forms the principal degrees of freedom underlying any chemically feasible pose.
 By operating over a space with significantly reduced dimensionality, torsional models promise improved data efficiency, generalisation and faster inference over \emph{all-atom} approaches (favoured by co-folding models).
 However, this has not been borne out empirically, with relatively disappointing results reported in the literature \citep{Skrinjar2025}.